Russia's 'flying donkey' dies of heart attack

 Anapka was old but looked healthy and was very quiet when she arrived in the stables in the fall, Yulia Dobrovolskaya, the stables' manager, told AFP.
 Soon after she began to refuse food and water.

 "She got sick in December.
-She became very weak," said Dobrovolskaya, adding that vets had to force-feed her for more than a week before she died.
+She became very weak," said Dobrovolskaya, adding that vets had to feed her through a dropper for more than a week before she died.

 A veterinarian who examined the donkey said she was probably around 40 years old but the most likely cause of death was a heart attack.